michelled/weavly.org/src/activities/adventures-on-the-stormy-sea.md

 ## Level Up!

-If you have not been in Atlantic Canada you are always welcome to visit.
-You can build a program to go whale watching, visit fish processing plants that are turned into fishery museums and restaurants, and you can ride back to the villages to find nice shops and restaurants and have freshly cooked fish or lobster.
+If you have not been in Atlantic Canada, you are always welcome to visit.
+You can build a program to go whale watching, visit fish processing plants that are turned into fishery museums and restaurants, and you can ride back to the village to find nice shops and restaurants and have freshly cooked fish or lobster.